-Category Description List all expenses included in this cost category separately, with planned cost per item.
-Other expense items may include, but are not limited to, computer software, copying, postage, printing, publications, subscriptions, dues, telephone, conference fees, and office space rental.
-If rental costs are proposed, provide square footage required for SBDC activities and rate. h.
-Other: If nominal costs for meals and hospitality expenses associated with client workshops or related events are proposed, include a justification that demonstrates such costs are reasonable and necessary to support the SBDC program mission and goals.
+If nominal costs for meals and hospitality expenses associated with client workshops or related events are proposed, include a justification that demonstrates such costs are reasonable and necessary to support the SBDC program mission and goals.
 Details may be included on the budget justification form, budget narrative or in a clearly marked section of the technical narrative.

 Do not list other items with zero amounts.

-Show indirect cost amount on the line j of the Budget Justification ONLY.
-(Do NOT include indirect costs as cash match or as in-kind contributions; or as a contractual cost category.)
-A rate no higher than that approved by your cognizant Agency should be used to estimate indirect costs, except that organizations that have never had an Indirect Cost Rate Agreement (ICR) with the Federal Government may use the 10 percent de minimis rate provided in 2 CFR.
-Part 200.414.
-You may obtain the Schedule of Indirect Costs Worksheet from OSBDC at: SBDC Forms and Worksheets. j.
-Indirect cost: Reimbursement of indirect costs charged to federal funds will be capped at a maximum of 20 percent.
+i.
+Indirect cost: Show the indirect cost amount on line j of the Budget Justification ONLY.
+(Do NOT include indirect costs as cash match or as in-kind contributions, or as a contractual cost category).

+An Indirect Cost Rate no higher than that approved by your cognizant Agency should be used to estimate indirect costs, except for organizations that have never had an Indirect Cost Rate Agreement (ICRA) with the Federal Government.
+Those organizations may use either the 10 percent de minimis rate provided in 2 CFR § 200.414 or use a 24 percent modified total direct cost with the SBA.
+See 2 CFR § 200.1 and Section 4.1.5 Financial Guidelines for additional guidance.
+Reimbursement of indirect costs charged to federal funds will be capped at a maximum of 20 percent.
 The amount remaining of the total indirect cost is the waived portion (i.e., indirect match, if any).

-You may only use rates which appear on the indirect cost rate agreement under "Applicable To" which indicate one of the following: Other Sponsored Activity All Projects Instruction SBDC Programs Other categories may apply so check with the Grants Management Officer for any necessary clarification.
+You may only use rates which appear on the ICR under "Applicable To" which indicate one of the following:

+- Other Sponsored Activity

+- All Projects

+- Instruction

+- SBDC Programs

+Other categories may apply.
+Check with the Grants Management Officer for any necessary clarification.